tgmgroup/virtual-easter-egg-hunt/README.md

 - Users can see their basket
 - Users can click to grab the egg
 - Users can't grab an egg that has been taken by someone
-- Users can see the game leaderboards
+- Users can see the game leaderboard

 **Admin**
 - Admin can start the game (The link is active)